 In the event that a faculty position is eliminated due to a discontinuance, the faculty member may choose to resign or to take retirement.
 Academic Appointments.
 In accordance with UW Regulation 2-13, when program discontinuance occurs, the university will make reasonable efforts to transfer faculty to other open and funded positions for which they are qualified and have discipline-specific expertise.

-Teach-Out Service A good faith effort will be made to provide faculty with the relevant expertise and meet instructional needs the opportunity to receive an academic appointment as part of the teach-out plan for accommodating students currently enrolled in the terminated program.
+Teach-Out Service A good faith effort will be made to provide faculty with the relevant expertise and that meet instructional needs the opportunity to receive an academic appointment as part of the teach-out plan for accommodating students currently enrolled in the terminated program.
 This opportunity will ensure continuance of employment for the full hiring cycle.

 At the discretion of the university, faculty who have expertise associated with core courses needed for program completion may be granted a limited extension, not to exceed three academic semesters, in their current tenure-stream or fixed-term stream appointment at their current salary.
 This extension would allow for the continuation of scholarship but it may also require a redistribution of teaching load.
 If there are instructional needs in the faculty member’s area of expertise to carry out the teach-out program beyond three academic semesters, the faculty member may be retained in a non-tenure-track position at the same rank (e.g., Associate Professor, Tenured to Associate Instructional Professor).